 So today the lovely Stace, from A Healthy Mum has been so generous to share a fabulous recipe from her ebook ‘A Healthy Lunchbox.’
 The simple things in life are often the best.
 Made with just two ingredients, these cookies are a perfect balance of good fats and natural sugars.
 Combined, the result is something incredibly delicious.

-If you’re looking to save money across pantry items such as nuts, seeds, flours and coconut, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.
+If you’re looking to save money across pantry items such as nuts, seeds, flours, coconut and nut meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to check them out.

-- Preheat your oven to 180°C and line a baking tray with a sheet of baking paper.
+- Preheat your oven to 180°C/350℉ (fan forced) and line a baking tray with a sheet of baking paper.
 Toast the coconut in a pan over a medium heat until it is lightly browned.

 - Add the banana to a blender with the toasted coconut.
 Pulse until the mixture comes together and the coconut is fine.